simonpoole/mapsplit/README.md

-    -d,--date <arg>       file containing the date since when tiles are being considered to have changed after the split the latest change in infile is going to be stored in file -f,--maxfiles <arg>   maximum number of open files at a time -h,--help             this help
+    -d,--date <arg>       file containing the date since when tiles are being considered to have changed after the split the latest change in infile is going to be stored in file -e,--optimize <arg>   try to merge tiles with less that <arg> nodes to larger tiles (2'000 might be a good value for this) -f,--maxfiles <arg>   maximum number of open files at a time -h,--help             this help
     -i,--input <arg>      a file in OSM pbf format